Meteor-Community-Packages/meteor-collection-hooks/README.md

     // Gives you an opportunity to affect your system while the document is
     // still in existence -- useful for maintaining system integrity, such
     // as cascading deletes
+    // doc._transform() obtains transformed version of doc, if defined.
   },
-  fetch: ..., /* only works server-side */
+  fetch: ... /* only works server-side */
-  transform: ...
 })

 test.after({
   insert: function (userId, doc) {
     // Fired after the doc was inserted.
-    // "doc" has been pre-fetched for you -- it has the _id.
-Gives you an
-    // opportunity to run post-insert tasks, such as sending notifications
+    // Gives you an opportunity to run post-insert tasks, such as sending
-    // of new document insertions.
+    // notifications of new document insertions.
+    // doc._transform() obtains transformed version of doc, if defined.
   },
-  update: function (userId, doc, fieldNames, modifier, previous) {
+  update: function (userId, doc, fieldNames, modifier) {
     // Fired after the doc was updated.
-    // "previous" contains the doc before it was updated.
-Gives you an
-    // opportunity to run post-update tasks, potentially comparing the
+    // Gives you an opportunity to run post-update tasks, potentially comparing
-    // previous and new documents to take further action.
+    // the previous and new documents to take further action.
+    // doc._previous contains the doc before it was updated;
+    // doc._transform() obtains transformed version of doc, if defined.
   },
   remove: function (userId, doc) {
     // Fired after the doc was removed.